dogweather/forkful/content/en/php/files-and-io/creating-a-temporary-file.md

 lastmod: '2024-03-13T22:45:00.184521-06:00'
 model: gpt-4-1106-preview
 summary: "Creating a temporary file in PHP means making a file that'll stick around\
-  \ just long enough for you to use it, then poof\u2014it's gone.
-Why do that?
-It's\
+  \ just long enough for you to use it, then poof\u2014it's gone."
-  \ great\u2026"
 title: Creating a temporary file
 weight: 21
 ---